 OB_Stimulus_4 0.40

-[End SPIM Stimulus]
+[End SPIM Stimulus Group]

 The format of stimulus source declarations for TD transient analyses is different.
 While each stimulus source declaration still begins on a new line, they are followed by a two-column PWL data table starting on a new line (instead of a single weighting value on the same line).
 The end of the PWL data table is marked by a new stimulus source name or the [End SPIM Stimulus Group] keyword.